• Skip to primary navigation

 Vegan tzatziki being whisked in a bowl.

-1. Blend the ingredients: Place ½ cup raw cashews, 2 tablespoons water, 2 tablespoons acid (lemon juice/apple cider vinegar/white vinegar), garlic clove/s, and salt in a high power blender and blend until smooth and creamy.
+1. Blend the ingredients: Place ½ cup raw cashews, 2 tablespoons water, 2 tablespoons acid (lemon juice/apple cider vinegar/white vinegar), fresh garlic, and salt in a high power blender and blend until smooth and creamy.
 Add additional water if required for thinning.
 (If your Vitamix is large, you may need to double this recipe to get a good smooth blend).

-2. Stir in the remaining ingredients: Transfer the cashew sauce to a bowl, stir in the chopped cucumbers, dill, and pepper (onion granules and parsley if using).
+2. Stir in the remaining ingredients: Transfer the cashew sauce to a bowl, stir in the chopped, drained cucumbers, dill, and pepper (onion granules and parsley if using).
 Taste and adjust seasonings to your personal preference.

 3. Chill: The tzatziki will thicken as it chills.